zackerthescar/site-source/content/pages/about.md

 path = "about"
 +++

-I'm Shaun, a 22 year old senior Computer Science student at the University of Minnesota.
-I'm particularly fond of C as that's where I cut my teeth in programming, but I've found lots of fun in writing OCaml too.
+I'm r/c/s, a 23 year old 1st year graduate Computer Science student at the University of Minnesota.
+I'm particularly fond of C as there's where I cut my teeth, but I can just about grok any codebase under the sun in munutes.
-(Perhaps this is my calling to learn Rust?)

 If you're a prospective employer, check out
 [my resume](/docs/resume_shaunloo.pdf)!

-Of all the subfields in CS, I love the more low-level stuff like memory access optimization, and reverse engineering.
+Of all the subfields in CS, I love the low-level stuff like memory access optimization, and reverse engineering.
 It's no wonder that I loved [CSCI 2021 Machine Architecture](https://www-users.cse.umn.edu/~kauffman/2021/) so much!
 I might end up writing a blog post or two walking thru either the